A Brooklyn Townhouse Makes a Connection

 Expecting parents take on a 3-story, daunting Sunset Park renovation

 For a decade, AJ and Ray lived in a 450-square-foot studio apartment in Sunset Park, Brooklyn.
 In search of more space, they traveled a few stops south on the subway and landed a 3-floor, 2-family brick row house just across the street from the neighborhood’s park, offering views of New York Harbor and Manhattan.
-The home was a whopping 2,964 square feet—not an unusual size for a townhouse, but much larger than what they were used to.
+The home measured a whopping 2,964 square feet—not an unusual size for a townhouse, but much larger than what they were used to.
 After three years of test-driving their new space, they opened up rooms and improved the flow from front to back…while expecting a baby.
-Here’s how AJ and Ray used Sweeten, a free service matching renovators with vetted general contractors, to gut renovate and turn a nondescript house into an open oasis for their family of three.
+Here’s how AJ and Ray used Sweeten, a free service matching renovators with vetted general contractors, to do a gut renovation in Sunset Park and turn a nondescript house into an open oasis for their family of three.

 We bought the house to renovate but lived in it for three years as we planned for the renovation.
 The place had been poorly maintained as a rental for many years (drop ceilings, temporary walls, very old roof, the works).
 It needed to be updated and modernized.
 The property was set up as a two-story, two-family house.
 There was an apartment on each floor—one bath, one bedroom, a kitchen and a living room.
 New kitchens and bathrooms don’t come cheap, and the renovation seemed daunting.